IsaacTheGrey/yamanaka-regulators-binding-motifs/README.md

 - A list of target regions in the script (`gene`, `chrom`, `center`, `window`)
 - A list of motifs to scan (consensus sequences)

-How to proceed:
-1. Get the genomic loci of the yamanaka factors (10 kb before and after the gene)
-2. make a bed file with the genomic loci
-3. get the motifs of interest as PWM format or as a consensus
-4. run a script for the identification of these motifs

 ### 📂 Outputs

 All results will be written to the motif_plots/ folder: